ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use bitwise operations for values that are meant to be used as bitfields

 Constants like location, timing, resets, etc. should be binary or'd (op `|`) instead of just summed (op `+`), because you shouldn't rely on sum carry to set the correct bit in a value.

+## Remove the `IsRelateToEffect` check from cards that need to remain face-up to resolve their effects

+TODO